tacman/msgphp/README.md

 enterprise business model.
 The major scope of this layer is to create a standardized and federated set of objects, that could be potentially reused within different projects. ([source](https://www.javacodegeeks.com/2013/05/multilayered-architecture-2-the-domain-layer.html))

-The current supported domain layers are:
+Currently supported domain layers are:

 - [`Eav`][domain:eav]
 - [`User`][domain:user]